General Plant Care

 - Some plants that have more water than they need will “sweat” or “cry” the excess water out of their leaves as droplets that often drip from the tips.

 - These are called fungus gnats or soil gnats and they are annoying but fortunately they will not harm your plants.
 They like moist environments and will often show up on the surface of potting mix that stays damp.
 Overwatering is usually the reason you'll find them and it's an invitation they will not pass on!
 As soon as you notice one, let your potting mix dry out and then only water from the bottom for the next several weeks and allow the top few inches to remain dry at all times.
-Other things to try: 1. place a small bowl or jar lid full of apple cider vinegar with a drop of dish soap near the plant 2. place yellow sticky paper near the plant to trap the adult gnats 3. when the top layer of potting mix is dry you can sprinkle diatomaceous earth over the surface 4. there's a product called Mosquito Bits that also is used to control gnats.
+Other things to try: 1. place a small bowl or jar lid full of apple cider vinegar with a drop of dish soap near the plant 2. place yellow sticky paper near the plant to trap the adult gnats 3. when the top layer of potting mix is dry you can sprinkle diatomaceous earth over the surface 4. when the top layer of potting mix is dry, sprinkle cinnamon evenly over the surface 5. there's a product called Mosquito Bits that also is used to control gnats.
 Unfortunately, fungus gnats are common and you must be diligent to get rid of them!
-Another good reason to practice bottom watering!

 - Could be from spider mites :( They are very tiny, usually red and can damage your plant in a hurry.
 They like dry environments and often show up during the winter months or on plants that get watered very infrequently.
 Wash each leaf and stem with soap and water, rinse well and then spray the entire plant with a neem oil/water mixture, a rubbing alcohol/water mixture or spot treat with a Qtip/cotton ball/cloth dipped in rubbing alcohol.
 Keep the plant separate from your other plants until you’re sure they’re gone!
 If you also see webbing, they’ve been there for a while and you have a bigger infestation.
 If there’s a lot of webbing covering a good portion of your plant, it might be time to say goodbye to this one and find a new green friend to bring home!
 There are plant-friendly spiders that may make your plant their home.
 Not every web is from spider mites.
 Please research your visitor so you know if it’s welcome or not!